 // Posted by:

-Total reported sales for all switch types in North America for Q4 of 2014 were 1% less than the previous quarter and 4% above the fourth quarter of 2014.
+Total reported sales for all switch category in North America for Q4 of 2015 were 11% below the previous quarter and 8% lower than the fourth quarter of 2014.
 Sales units for Q4 2015 came in 14% below units sold in Q3 2015 and 9% more than Q4 of 2014.

 Switches are available at TTI Inc. from industry leading manufacturers.
 TTI is an authorized distributor for many switch manufacturers including: C&K Components, Carling Technologies, Honeywell, Omron,